Roof of the World in Seven Days

 Where to Stay Tonight

-Central Dushanbe (Same accommodation as Day 1)
+Central Dushanbe (Same mid-range hotel as night one)

-Day 2 Budget: $55-70
+Day 2 Budget: Budget to mid-range

 3